mamunrushdi/Earthquake-Data-Visualization/README.md

 #### Specially in this prgoram I've done the followings:
 1. Generate visual maps using Java code, the Unfolding Maps libraries and Processing library
-1. Create and manipulate Graphical User Interfaces (GUIs)
+1. Create and manipulate Graphical User Interfaces (GUIs).
 1. Read live earthquake data and visualize it on the map as well visualize cities around the world on the Map.

 #### From this I course I've learnt the followings: